BrainEditor/win-win-text-analysis-/README.md

 ## Supporting Documents: Research Paper and Policy Memo

-In addition to the R code and knitted PDF, I've also included a long-form paper that contextualizes my findings and explores some of their implications in detail.
-In addition, there's a practice poliy memo written for an imagined State Department decision maker.
+In addition to the R code and knitted html, I've also included a long-form paper that contextualizes my findings and explores some of their implications in detail.
+There's a practice poliy memo written for an imagined State Department decision maker.
 This was an excercise in using research to make a data-driven policy recommendation, and doesn't neccessarily reflect my opinion of what the State Department should actually do.

+I've also added each graph as a png file on github so they are easily accessible.